-SSG12
+TMK SSG12

-SSG12 issued secured corporate bonds.
-KK must transfer more than half of the shares of common stock of SSG12 held by KK to the legal entity Ippam Shadan Hojin UCJ2 (ISH UCJ2) in order to establish bankruptcy isolation mechanism.

-SSG12 issued five-year period secured corporate bonds with a face value of JPY1,920,000 thousand (NT\$417,306 thousand) secured by investment property as a guarantee in September 2021.
+To issue overseas secured corporate bonds by TMK SSG12, the sub-subsidiary Kabushiki Kaisha UCJ1 must transfer more than half of the common stock of TMK SSG12 to the legal entity Ippam Shadan Hojin UCJ2 (ISH UCJ2) in order to establish bankruptcy isolation mechanism.
+TMK SSG12 has provided the aforesaid investment property as a collateral, and issued the five-year secured corporate bonds with an issuance amount of JPY1,920,000 thousand (\$402,864 thousand) in September 2021.
 According to the contract, the issuance can be extended by one year.
 The interest rates are as follows: